Meditation is important to strengthen your capacity to be a True Self Leader, and no it doesn't have to be hard or time consuming.

 Ultimately you will lower the adrenaline and cortisol (fight or flight hormones) coursing through your body.
 The negative impact of these stress hormones has been found to include: impaired cognitive function, high blood pressure, suppressed immune response, and endocrine system imbalances.

-Meditation creates a healthier balance between all of the organs and systems of your body so the healing life-force energy of your essence can flow freely.
+Meditation creates a healthier balance between all of the organs and systems of your body so your normal life-force energy can flow freely, and like a scab forms on a wound - naturally allow healing.

 What Are the Benefits of Meditating?